haydonyoung/Househack-analyzer/README.md

 # Househack-analyzer
 Free browser-based real estate house-hack deal analyzer: enter a property's price, rents, and financing to instantly see the recommended offer, cash flow, cap rate, DSCR, appreciation, and exit ROI.
-No login needed.
+No login needed, runs entirely in your browser.